DIPlib/diplib/doc/src/features.md

 For solid objects, it is the reciprocal of \ref shape_features_P2A, but for objects with holes, this measure takes only the outer boundary into account.

+This feature ignores pixel sizes, isotropic pixels are assumed.

 \subsection shape_features_Circularity Circularity
 Circularity is a measure of similarity to a circle, and is given by coefficient of variation of the radii of the object.
 It is computed by the ratio `StD`/`Mean` of the \ref shape_features_Radius feature, and is 0 for a perfect circle.
 See `dip::RadiusValues::Circularity`.

+This feature ignores pixel sizes, isotropic pixels are assumed.

 \subsection shape_features_PodczeckShapes PodczeckShapes
 Computes the 5 Podczeck shape descriptors using the results of features \ref size_features_Size,